bcit-ci/CodeIgniter/user_guide_src/source/libraries/input.rst

 Input Class
 ###########

-The Input Class serves two purposes:

-#.
-It pre-processes global input data for security.
-#.
-It provides some helper methods for fetching input data and pre-processing it.
+The Input Class provides some helper methods for accessing input data and pre-processing it.

 .. note:: This class is initialized automatically by the system so there
 	is no need to do it manually.